 Mercatello has many other places of interest such as the Church of Santa Croce, Stefani Palace, Ducal Palace etc. that you can see as per time at hand.

 This tiny village is probably what your soul needs!!

 These ladies very kindly agreed to pose for me after asking me, "che motiva" (what's your motive of clicking it) well!!!!! 😂💪☕🥐 #experienceitalia . . . . #italophilia #whatitalyis #browsingitaly #italylover #lovelettertoitaly #postcardfromitaly #volgomarche #viaggionellemarche #yallersmarche #marchetourism #destinazionemarche #lemarche #mercatellosulmetauro #prettylittleitaly #peopleofitaly #loves_united_italia #ilikeitaly #charmingitaly #onholidayinitaly #mercatellosulmetauro #igerspesaro #urbino #borghitalia #huntgramitaly #invernoneiborghi2018 #womenwhorock #italiansdoitbetter

-Mercatello leaves a lasting impression on you and by the end of the trip, I am pretty sure you would have made friends with everyone in town!!
-All the people who came to Franco’s Bar knew who I was and after a while, I felt as if I was part of the town myself!
-If you go there, do pass my hello to everyone!
+Mercatello left a lasting impression on me.
+So much so that by the end of the trip, everyone in the town knew me as “Indiana” the “Indian girl” who had visited.
+Everyone at Franco’s Bar knew who I was and after a while, I felt as if I was part of their little town!
+If you’re visiting Northern Le Marche, consider a visit to this borgo.